PDAL/PDAL/doc/stages/writers.las.rst

 a_srs
   The spatial reference system of the file to be written.
 Can be an EPSG string (eg "EPSG:268910") or a WKT string.
 [Default: Not set]

+global_encoding
+  Various indicators to describe the data.
+See the LAS documentation.
+Note that PDAL will always set bit four when creating LAS version output.
+  [Default: 0]

+project_id
+  UID reserved for the user [Default: Nil UID]

 compression
   Set to true to apply compression to the output, creating a LAZ file instead of an LAS file.
 Requires PDAL to have been built with compression support